-- Upon receipt of the embedded NEGOTIATE\MESSAGE, the server extracts and decodes the NEGOTIATE\MESSAGE. - Upon receipt of the embedded AUTHENTICATE\MESSAGE, the server extracts and decodes the AUTHENTICATE\MESSAGE.
+- Upon receipt of the embedded NEGOTIATE\MESSAGE (section 2.2.1.1), the server extracts and decodes the NEGOTIATE MESSAGE. - Upon receipt of the embedded AUTHENTICATE\MESSAGE (section 2.2.1.3), the server extracts and decodes the AUTHENTICATE\MESSAGE.

-These two cases are described in the following sections.
+These two cases are specified in the following sections.